 White House Initiatives

-4-H National Headquarters is currently involved in the following White House efforts:
+The Division of Youth and 4-H is currently involved in the following White House efforts:

 - National Robotics Initiative – The goal of the National Robotics Initiative is to accelerate the development and use of robots in the United States that work beside or cooperatively with people.
 Innovative robotics research and applications emphasizing the realization of such co-robots working in symbiotic relationships with human partners is supported by multiple agencies of the federal government.